privacy-scaling-explorations/pse.dev/content/articles/tlsnotary-updates.md

 For more introductory information, see our [website](https://tlsnotary.org/) which also includes some example use-cases and a link to our (work-in-progress) documentation.

-TLSNotary is a project under the [Privacy & Scaling Explorations (PSE)](https://pse.dev/) team at the Ethereum Foundation.
+TLSNotary is a project under the [Privacy Stewards of Ethereum (PSE)](https://pse.dev/) team at the Ethereum Foundation.
 PSE is a multi-disciplinary team exploring how programmable cryptography can be applied to enhance privacy and scale trust-minimized systems.

 ### General-purpose Verifier: Notary